Wallace sends Jordan to top of scoring pylon at Daytona 500

 “He’ll be here Thursday, so I’ll get to have the first one-on-one conversation with him, just to pick his brain, to learn more about him,” Wallace said.
 “We all got to see a little bit of his taste and his character in ‘The Last Dance.’
 Very competitive, I’m going to say that.”

+Hendrick Motorsports drivers Alex Bowman and William Byron start on the front row.
+NASCAR sets the rest of the field with a pair of qualifying races Thursday.

+Wallace’s qualifying speed was enough to zip him to the top of the chart and he stayed there until Byron bumped him out with 21 drivers remaining.

 Jordan joined with NASCAR driver Denny Hamlin to form the new team with Wallace, a high-profile pairing of a Black majority team owner and the only Black driver at NASCAR’s top level.
-Jordan is the first Black principal owner of a full-time Cup team since Hall of Famer Wendell Scott drove his own race car in 495 races from 1961 to 1973.
+Jordan is the first Black principal owner of a full-time Cup team since Hall of Famer Wendell Scott in 1973.

 NASCAR hit the track for practice for the first time in 341 days since a 55-minute session on March 6, 2020, at Phoenix Raceway.
 The pandemic forced NASCAR to streamline its schedule and most races were turned into one-day events.
 That continues in 2021 with only Daytona and seven other race weekends -- mostly new tracks and championship weekend -- having scheduled practice sessions.